Elinor Florence, Author

 It was an exciting development when, on November 12, 1943, the regiment was at last summoned to battle, and departed dreary Aldershot for good.

-Rolling into action
+Rolling into Action

-After leaving England, the tanks of C Squadron supported battles in Italy, France and the Netherlands.
+After leaving England, the Canadian tanks of C Squadron supported battles in Italy, France and the Netherlands.
 Stan fought mainly in two tanks from 1943 to 1945: first, the Cobra II; and later, when the Cobra II was hit, the Capri II.
 Both tanks followed the nomenclature tradition that all C Squadron tanks begin with the letter ‘C.’

 In this 1944 photo, nineteen-year-old Stan leans against an armoured vehicle.

-While fighting in Italy during an especially fierce enemy attack on September 23 or 24, 1944, Stan’s tank, Cobra II, was hit by mortar fire and two of his fellow soldiers were killed.
+While fighting in Italy during an especially fierce enemy attack on September 23 or 24, 1944, Stan’s Canadian tank, Cobra II, was hit by mortar fire and two of his fellow soldiers were killed.

 Stan and a few other survivors became separated from their troop, and sought refuge inside a house that looked unoccupied.
 When they opened the door, they found themselves staring down a machine gun manned by German soldiers.